DAV College, Chandigarh

-DAV College is a co-educational college in Sector 10, Chandigarh, India.
+DAV College is a co-educational degree college in Sector 10, Chandigarh, India.
 It was established in 1958 and is affiliated to the Panjab University, Chandigarh.
 The college is awarded 'A' Grade by NAAC.
-It is managed by the Dayanand Anglo-Vedic College Trust and Management Society.
+It is managed by the D.A.V.
+College Managing Committee.

 The college various faculties - Arts, Science, Commerce, Diploma in Management, etc. - that offers several courses at undergraduate and postgraduate level.

 History

 The college was founded in 1958, when the city of Chandigarh was in its infancy.
-The college belongs to the family of DAV institutions, founded by Mahatma Hans Raj.
+The college belongs to the family of DAV institutions, founded by Mahatma Hansraj.

 Accreditation

 The college has been awarded 'A' Grade by NAAC.
 It is ranked - Commerce 45, BCA 21, Arts 35 and Science 33, as per a survey by India Today, June 2020.

 The National Institute of Educational Planning and Administration (NIEPA) has declared the college a "Model College".
-It has launched postgraduate programmes in I.T., Commerce, English, Bioinformatics, Biotechnology, Chemistry, Maths, Zoology, Psychology, Public Administration, Sociology, Business Economics; and postgraduate diplomas.
+It has launched postgraduate programmes in IT, Commerce, English, Bioinformatics, Biotechnology, Chemistry, Maths, Zoology, Psychology, Public Administration, Sociology, Business economics; and postgraduate diplomas.